 An 84-Year-Old Refused $1 Million for Her House So They Built a Mall Around It

-In 2006, developers offered 84-year-old Edith Macefield $1 million for the tiny Seattle house she had bought for $3,750 in 1952.
-She said no. So they built a five-story shopping complex around it.
-During construction, the site superintendent started checking on her, bringing groceries, driving her to appointments.
-When Edith died in 2008, she left the house to him.
+Developers offered 84-year-old Edith Macefield one million dollars for the tiny Seattle house she bought for $3,750 in 1952.
+She said no. They built a five-story mall around it.
+During construction, the site superintendent started bringing her groceries and driving her to appointments.
+They became friends.
+When she died, she left the house to him.

 An 84-Year-Old Refused $1 Million for Her House So They Built a Mall Around It